 Thomas Ganley is currently studying for his BSC in Engineering Physics, Co-op, from the University of Alberta.

 Thomas is also the Deputy Software Team Lead, the Project Manager, and the Embedded Systems Developer for AlbertaSat.
-He has also focused his talents on flight scheduling : the planning of the in-orbit activities for the Ex-Alta 2 satellite.
-His main goals include: understanding the new information in a short amount of time, getting the ground station working, testing the UHF transceiver and acquiring as much knowledge as possible regarding the satellite’s communication methods.
-Finally, it’s critical to pass his knowledge on to the next generation of students at AlbertaSat.
+He has also focused his talents on flight scheduling.
+This entails the planning of the in-orbit activities for the Ex-Alta 2 satellite.
+His main goals include: understanding the new information in a short amount of time, getting the ground station working, testing the UHF transceiver, and acquiring as much knowledge as possible regarding the satellite’s communication methods.
+Finally, it is critical to pass his knowledge on to the next generation of students at AlbertaSat.

-His advice to new members is to “not get held up in not understanding everything that is happening, there are a lot of components on the satellite, it is hard not to get caught up.
+Thomas’s advice to new members is to “not get held-up in not understanding everything that is happening – there are a lot of components on the satellite, and it is hard not to get caught up in it.
 But give it time and stick with it.”